-On September 13, 2004, we entered into employment agreements individually with Donald B. Cochran, our President, Chief Executive Officer and a member of our board of directors, Robert E. Sigler, our Vice President and Chief Financial Officer, and Leo Blumenauer, our Vice President of Business Development.
+On September 13, 2004, we entered into employment agreements individually with Donald B. Cochran, our President, Chief Executive Officer and a member of our Board and Robert E. Sigler, our Vice President and Chief Financial Officer.
 Each of these employment agreements is for a four-year term, subject to termination upon notice.
 Under each agreement, we have the option of extending the term for another two years.
 Pursuant to such agreements, Messrs.
-Cochran, Sigler and Blumenauer are entitled to receive:
+Cochran and Sigler are entitled to receive:

-- an initial base salary of \$300,000 for Mr. Cochran, \$260,000 for Mr. Sigler and \$242,000 for Mr. Blumenauer for the first year, with a five percent increase in each subsequent year thereafter (see the Summary Compensation Table for the current Base Salary for each named executive officer); - · fringe benefits provided by us to all of our employees in the normal course of business, including insurance coverage; and - · reimbursement for all reasonable and necessary business expenses.
+- an initial base salary of \$300,000 for Mr. Cochran and \$260,000 for Mr. Sigler for the first year, with a five percent increase in each subsequent year thereafter (see the Summary Compensation Table for the current Base Salary for each named executive officer); - · fringe benefits provided by us to all of our employees in the normal course of business, including insurance coverage; and - · reimbursement for all reasonable and necessary business expenses.